Crossrail Skills & Employment Strategy

 - Corporate Work Experience

-- Social Sustainability Performance Assurance Framework
+- Achieving Social Sustainability Objectives through Performance Assurance

 The Talent and Resources Director was responsible for the implementation and the oversight of the Skills and Employment Strategy, with the support of the Crossrail Executive and Investment Committee and Crossrail Board.